 Conclusion

+If we assume that the method is valid,

+??Here, I suggest this kind of structure??

+In this study, we compared the copy number of human ampliconic genes with gorillas and chimpanzees. (take from the introduction)

+For the X chromosome and for both species, gene X, X, X have a lower copy number than humans while gene X,X,X have a similar copy number compared to humans.
+In chimpanzee … (exception) and in gorilla… exception.

+For the Y chromosome, PRY, CDY and RBMY1A1 have copy numbers close to the human median.
+TSPY, …,…,… have a lower copy number than that of humans

-If we assume that the method is valid, we can make the conclusion that GAGE4 is non-ampliconic in chimpanzee and gorilla.
-This suggests that the ampliconic behavior of GAGE4 in human emerged after the split of the human-chimpanzee ancestor. ??insert divergence times and ref.
-Gorilla:OPN1LW and Chimpanzee:TSPY, PRY, CDY have copy numbers close to the human median.
-Most other genes show a copy number smaller than that of human.
+GAGE4 seems to be absent in chimpanzee and gorilla.
+This suggests that the ampliconic behavior of GAGE4 in human emerged after the split of the human-chimpanzee ancestor.

+However, the coverage of GAGE4 using the human AC was much higher than when using the species specific AC, which suggests that maybe the ortholog chosen and included in the species-specific AC is not the best.

+An interesting case in OPN1LW, which is the gene coding for optin lalalala.

+Most genes show a lower copy number than that of humans in both chimpanzee and gorilla.
+This suggest that those genes were amplified recently, in the human lineage, after the split with the chimpanzee lineage.
+Correlation with sperm competition (to relate to your introduction).

 Criticism of the particular execution

 The methodology of this experiment was the wrong way around.

+This study represents a first attempt at estimating copy number and copy number variations, in chimpanzees and gorillas, of genes known to be ampliconic in humans.

-We looked at genes that were known to be ampliconic in human.
-There might be many genes that are ampliconic in chimpanzee and gorilla, which are not ampliconic in human.
-In order to make a comprehensible overview of the ampliconic genes in chimpanzee and gorilla, it is necessary to compile the list of candidate ampliconic genes with a method similar to what is used in Lucotte et al. 2018 [4].
+However, it is possible that some genes are ampliconic in chimpanzee and gorilla but not ampliconic in humans.
+In order to make the most comprehensible overview possible of the ampliconic genes in chimpanzee and gorilla, it is necessary to compile the list of candidate ampliconic genes with a method similar to what is used in Lucotte et al. 2018 [4].
 After this list is created, it might be interesting to see if any of the genes are orthologs between the sister species.

 ??What role does X-inactivation play?

-In the results it was mentioned that the copy numbers for the Y chromosome genes had copy numbers well above zero, which shouldn’t be possible: because females don’t have Y chromosomes.
+In the results it was mentioned that the coverage for the Y chromosome genes could be above zero for females, while they do not carry a Y chromosome.
+This is probably due to homolog genes present elsewhere in the genome (either on the X or on autosomes).
 In the human data from Lucotte et al. 2018 [4] the X chromosome was included as a decoy on the artificial Y chromosome, so that the reads containing X-linked genes would be aligned here, instead of being aligned to homologous genes on the artificial Y chromosome.
-If the respective species X chromosomes had been included as decoys on the ACs assembled in this experiment, the results might have been closer to reality.
+Additionally, reads mapping on autosomes were removed.
+A perspective would be therefore to include the respective species X chromosomes on the ACs assembled in this experiment.
+However, the coverage on Y chromosome genes for females is very low (2 and 4 reads), so the result should not be strongly affected.

-AMELY might be a bad choice of non-ampliconic gene to normalize in regard to.
+AMELY might be a bad choice of control gene.
 As it has a homolog, AMELX, with high similarity.
-When a decoy of the X chromosome is not included on the artificial Y chromosome, reads containing AMELX sequences might have ended on the AMELY gene on the AC.
+Because a decoy of the X chromosome is not included on the artificial Y chromosome here, reads containing AMELX sequences might have ended on the AMELY gene on the AC.

 Proposals for continued studies